skensell/99-haskell/README.md

 ## How to install?

 First of all, you need a [GitHub account](https://github.com/join) so you can [fork this repo](https://github.com/mkovacs/99-haskell/fork).
+If you don't feel like signing up, you can also just clone this repo, but then you won't be able to push your changes.

 You'll also need [git](http://git-scm.com/) to clone your forked repo, as well as [GHC & Cabal](https://www.haskell.org/platform/) to build and test your solutions.